Bananattack/ggsound/README.md

 to use constants that point to the indices of the two sfx you wish to demo.

-## Disabling features:
+## Configuring features:

+DPCM, VRC6 and arpeggio support are all optional features.
+Their behaviour can be configured by changing settings near the top of ggsound.inc.
+The format of the tracks exported from ft_txt_to_asm must match the feature set enabled in ggsound.inc or playback will be incorrect.

-DPCM and arpeggio support can be disabled.
-To disable DPCM, comment out FEATURE_DPCM = 1 at the top of ggsound.inc.
-To disable arpeggios, comment out FEATURE_ARPEGGIOS = 1 at the top of ggsound.inc.
+* To disable DPCM, comment out FEATURE_DPCM = 1 at the top of ggsound.inc.
+* To disable arpeggios, comment out FEATURE_ARPEGGIOS = 1 at the
+top of ggsound.inc.
+* To specify VRC6b instead of VRC6a, uncomment the FEATURE_VRC6_REV_B = 1
+at the top of ggsound.inc.
+* To entirely disable VRC6, comment out FEATURE_VRC6 = 1 at the of ggsound.inc.

-To disable DPCM from ft_txt_to_asm.py, just don't use any dpcm in your song and no dpcm streams will be exported.
-To disable arpeggios in ft_txt_to_asm.py is required if you are disabling it in ggsound itself.
+* To disable DPCM from ft_txt_to_asm.py, just don't use any dpcm in your song and no dpcm streams will be exported.
+* To disable arpeggios in ft_txt_to_asm.py is required if you are disabling it in ggsound itself.
 Change ARPEGGIOS_ENABLED to False within ft_txt_to_asm.py to avoid exporting any arpeggio data or opcodes.
+* To disable VRC6 from ft_txt_to_asm.py, just dont enable the VRC6 expansion in your song.
+Then the VRC6 channels and instruments won't be used.
+(Be sure to disable VRC6 playback if your soundtrack doesn't use it)